Chia-Network/chia-docs/docs/resources/faq.md

 ### What is the Chia Friends project?

-Chia Friends is a giveaway of 10,000 NFTs, beginning with the release of Chia version 1.4.
-While Chia Network Inc will give these NFTs to 10,000 lucky recipients for free, they can later be bought or sold just like any other NFT.
-There will be a royalty included with these NFTs, 100% of which will automatically be sent to the Marmot Recovery Foundation.
+Chia Friends was an airdrop of 10,000 NFTs.
+While Chia Network Inc gave these NFTs to 10,000 lucky recipients for free, they currently can be bought or sold just like any other NFT.
+All sales include a 3% royalty, which goes to the Marmot Recovery Foundation (here's their [wallet address](https://www.spacescan.io/xch/address/xch120ywvwahucfptkeuzzdpdz5v0nnarq5vgw94g247jd5vswkn7rls35y2gc)).
 For more information, see the [Chia Friends website](https://www.chiafriends.xyz/).

 ### Can I donate directly to the Marmot Recovery Foundation?

 You sure can!
 [The Marmot Recovery Foundation website](http://marmots.org/how-you-can-help/donate-now/) lists a variety of ways to donate to the cause of saving the Vancouver Island marmot from extinction.

-### Is Chia Friends the same as the Holiday 21 token?

-No. It’s a completely different project.
-The Holiday 21 token giveaway is coming later.

 ### Why do I have a Profile in my wallet?